jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

--> Now we are downloading the WiringPi which is in GIT, to get it we need to install GIT by using this command:
+-> Download the WiringPi which is in GIT, to install this we need to install GIT beforehand by using the command below:

       sudo apt-get install git-core